 With your resume, you should instead focus on the essentials only – and you should focus on your presentation.
 This means shorter paragraphs that contain bursts of information, and it means the use of bullet points to condense information.
 Hiring managers don’t have the time to read through rows and rows of text; they want info in short, sharp bursts, and they want to see numbers, such as “I increased growth revenue by 50%.”

 Yes!
-You can now use colour in your resume.
+You can now use color on your resume.
 Back in 1995, everything had to be black and white.
-Bold and italic typeface wasn’t allowed, whilst bullet points were frowned upon.
+The Bold and italic typeface wasn’t allowed, whilst bullet points were frowned upon.

-But that was 1995, when hiring managers were stuffy and pedantic.
-It was also at a time when online applications didn’t exist, which essentially meant there were less applications to be read.
+But that was 1995 when hiring managers were stuffy and pedantic.
+It was also at a time when online applications didn’t exist, which essentially meant there were fewer applications to be read.

 You want to be in trend, right?
-Then include your social media profiles in your resume!
+Then include your social media profiles on your resume!
 Everyone else is doing it, which means you need to do it too.

 Okay, we’re not saying that you should include a link to your Facebook profile in your resume (because you really don’t want a hiring manager to see those photo’s of you see stumbling out of a club on a work night), but we are suggesting that you include links to your professional Twitter and LinkedIn profiles – if you have them, of course.
 What necessarily needs to be in your resume can be seen in approved resume examples.